 - Budget-friendly.
 It’s important to understand that building websites with Ruby on Rails is not cheap but cost-efficient.
 You do not have to pay for the framework because it’s open source.
 Faster development cycle allows you to reduce costs.
 With that, you do not sacrifice quality, performance, or scalability.

 Ruby on Rails is a great fit for different categories of websites.
 We would not advise you to opt for Rails to make a single-page app or a website with memory-intensive tasks.
-In other cases, the framework is a perfect solution for fintech projects, ecommerce websites, SaaS, media-streaming apps, and content management sites as well.
+In other cases, the framework is a perfect solution for fintech projects, e-commerce websites (check out our blog post about Ruby on Rails for e-commerce development), SaaS, media-streaming apps, and content management sites as well.